Sujin Taisen: Number Battles: Reception

 Sujin Taisen was the 471st best-selling video game of 2007, selling 21,996 copies.
 Four reviewers for Famitsu gave Sujin Taisen straight 7s, for a total score of 28/40.

-In their second set of impressions for the DSiWare games, IGN commented that while the gameplay was difficult at first, after they learned the ins and outs of it by trial and error, they found it fun and very addictive.
+In their second set of impressions for the DSiWare games, IGN commented that while the gameplay was difficult at first, after they learned the ins and outs of it by trial and error, they found it fun and addictive.
 They also praised it for its visuals and sound.
 IGN called the DSiWare version another great "mini" version of a Nintendo DS game, commenting that they came into this title totally fresh, not knowing the game at all, how to navigate the menus, how to play the game at all, or a lick of Japanese.
 Despite this, they said that they would recommend even non-Japanese players to download this game.
 IGN also commented that players should buy the game if they can get over suffering through some menus and an all-Japanese tutorial, adding that it is a great download for its price.